molang3739/JavaScript/protoType and  protoType Chain.md

-there is simple question how to check a variable is Array. the answer is easy
+there is simple question how can you check if a variable is an Array。 the answer is easy
 ```
 arr instanceof Array